5th Year Student

-What responsibilities do you have as the Executive Director for THON 2021?
+What are your main responsibilities as a Director for THON 2023?

 What is your favorite THON memory?

-What are your plans for after you graduate from Penn State?
+What are your plans after graduation from Penn State?